Notes on the Geography of Northern India: Calcutta Again (2018)

-Cotton adds that "her late Majesty commanded the sculptor to submit a sketch model personally to herself at Osborne, allowed him one or two sittings, and suggested certain alterations and improvements in the design, finally expressing her entire satisfaction..."
+The statue was completed in 1901, the year Victoria died.
+Cotton says that "her late Majesty commanded the sculptor to submit a sketch model personally to herself at Osborne, allowed him one or two sittings, and suggested certain alterations and improvements in the design, finally expressing her entire satisfaction..."

-The sculptor was George Frampton, better known for London's Edith Cavell monument (and, in a lighter vein, for the W.S.
-Gilbert memorial on the Embankment there).
+The sculptor was George Frampton, better known today for London's Edith Cavell monument.
+In a lighter vein, he also did the W.S.
+Gilbert memorial on the Thames Embankment.

 Edward is not going anywhere.